 If you have been arrested and accused of the manufacture of illegal drugs with an intent to sell, you are advised to exercise your right to remain silent and not answer questions before having a lawyer present (as per the Fifth Amendment of the U.S. Constitution).

-An experienced criminal defense attorney can build a defense strategy that is tailored to your specific drug crime and the circumstances of your arrest.
+An experienced Bradenton criminal defense attorney can build a defense strategy that is tailored to your specific drug crime and the circumstances of your arrest.

 Some examples of possible defenses that may be used in your case include: